d90/LS-sendMailCron/README.md

 - When activated the plugin settings are updated to use the actual url for email.
 This can be updated at any time
 - You can choose
   - Max number of email to send
-  - Minimum delay between invitation and first reminder
+  - Minimum delay in days between invitation and first reminder
-  - Minimum delay between each reminders
+  - Minimum delay in days between each reminders

 ### Logging
 Plugin use 2 system for logging :